-Chloe is learning Pashto.
+Chloe is learning Pashto (slowly).
 She also speaks conversational French along with some basic Arabic and German.

 “She is always top of our list when it comes to instructing in complex, serious cases.
 Chloe is extremely hard working, diligent, and leaves no piece of plausible evidence unexplored.
 Simply, she is a workaholic.
-She has an unrivaled commitment to her clients.
-She genuinely cares for them and their welfare: to that end she will fight hard for the right result for them.”
+She has an unrivalled commitment to her clients.
+She genuinely cares for them and their welfare and to that end she will fight hard for the right result for them.”

 “Chloe endears herself to clients almost immediately, she exudes warmth, even with the most challenging of clients she will win them over.
 Her presentation in court is faultless- she quickly masters the evidence in a way that lends itself well to a jury.
 Judges she appears before value her commitment to her cases and her opponents respect her for it.”

 “She has a real command of the law and evidence in any case I instruct her in- which can only come from a brilliant mind.
-Judge’s commend her for her forensic attention to detail in cases.”
+Judge’s commend her for her forensic attention to detail.”

 “Her preparation is meticulous...I receive nothing but excellent feedback from clients, they all warm to her- especially youths.”

-Chloe is instructed to represent one of five family members facing allegations concerned of the alleged exploitation and recruitment of vulnerable individuals from Slovakia over a seven-year period.
+Instructed to represent a man of good character facing allegations concerning the alleged exploitation and recruitment of vulnerable individuals from Slovakia, alongside his family members, over a seven-year period.

 Represented one of eight defendants accused of conspiracy to supply cannabis.
 Following a trial Defendant was convicted in the alternative of cultivation of a cannabis plant.
 He received a conditional discharge.

-Chloe acted as a junior in a long case relating to the falsification of earnings on behalf of visa sponsors to enable them to meet Home Office criteria in relation to marriage visa.
-Her client was acquitted following a 6-week trial in which his daughter turned ‘Queens Evidence’.
+Represented one of seven Defendants in complex, case relating to the falsification of earnings on behalf of visa sponsors to enable them to meet Home Office criteria in relation to marriage visas.
+Chloe’s client was acquitted following a 6-week trial in which his daughter turned ‘Queens Evidence’:

-Chloe represented one of thirty-six men (a lead defendant) charged with public nuisance.
-The defendants allegedly formed part of an organised crime ring who converged on Birmingham as an unauthorized gathering involving hundreds of motorcyclists.
+Represented one of thirty-six men (a lead defendant) charged with public nuisance.
+The Defendants allegedly formed part of an organised crime ring who converged on Birmingham as an unauthorized gathering involving hundreds of motorcyclists.
 Following a 4-week trial Chloe’s client was acquitted.

 2019 - Nominated for the First 100 Years, Inspirational Women in Law Awards (under 35 category)